Pierre-Lannoy/wp-decalog/README.md

 __DecaLog__ lets you use its logging features inside your plugins or themes.
 To understand how it works and how to use it to log your own events, please read the [developer documentation](DEVELOPER.md).

 Before submitting an issue or a pull request, please read the [contribution guidelines](CONTRIBUTING.md).

+> ⚠️ The `master` branch is the current development state of the plugin.
+If you want a stable, production-ready version, please pick the last official [release](https://github.com/Pierre-Lannoy/wp-decalog/releases).